Enjoy Sanya on the rocks

 The St Regis Sanya (opened late 2011) sprawls regally over one end of the bay.
 This secluded location offers a measure of both privacy and space, the latter exploited in full measure by the soaring, cavernous architecture, grand like the Smithsonian Museum yet somewhat reminiscent of a baleen whale sunning itself.
 It is lush and lavish, the signature saffron building columns marching forth from the breezy lobby in military precision to greet the sea.
 The St Regis is a huge construct, encompassing a series of lush lagoons and inviting pools, by the seafront, or meandering between the hotel blocks.
 At one far end is a generous space set out for kids with a well-equipped outdoor play area.
 Manicured lawns offer grass underfoot and, of an evening, floodlit fountains dance while the waves lap at the vast expanse of private beach.

 Settling in is easy.
 Buzz a butler and get unpacked, have your bath drawn, or simply seek suggestions for holiday ideas.
-There is Wi-Fi throughout the hotel – free in the lobby and charged at Rmb100 per day elsewhere, including in the room.
+There is free Wi-Fi throughout the hotel – free in the lobby and charged at Rmb100 per day elsewhere, including in the room.
 All 401 rooms serve up spacious, coddling bathrooms, twin vanities (the basins set in glowing alabaster), Remede toiletries, a rain shower, and a bathtub with a view.
 The living space, starting at 73sq m, is large, bright and airy with a fair bit of hi-tech to play around with.
 Get familiar with it.

 Watch movies on a large 46-inch flat-screen TV, savour the evening breeze on your balcony, soak in the tub with a view, or simply relax with a good book on your giant bed cradled by hypoallergenic pillows.
 If it's too cold, switch off the aircon and flip on the ceiling fan.
 Bring in the tropics whenever you wish.
 Some ground floor rooms also offer direct access to a swimming pool.